grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>enableConfigReadAPI enables the read API for viewing currently running
+<p>enableConfigReadAPI enables the read API for viewing the currently running
 config port 8080 on the agent.</p>
 </td>
 </tr>